 On one longer jaunt with his eldest brother Guddu, an exhausted Saroo is left to nod off on a bench on a railway platform.
 When he wakes up, it is dark, and his brother has vanished.
 Saroo stumbles onto a waiting train and goes back to sleep.

-Childhood memory can be unreliable, but certainly Saroo finds himself alone and trapped on a moving train that carries him 1,500km east to the megacity of Kolkata.
+Childhood memory can be unreliable, but suffice to say Saroo finds himself alone and trapped on a moving train, carrying him 1,500km east to the megacity of Kolkata.

 There, people mainly speak Bengali.
 Saroo speaks Hindi, and is unable to pronounce the name of his town or his last name.
 (It later turns out he was mispronouncing even his first name – his name is actually Sheru, or ‘Lion’ in Hindi.)

-From the impoverished child with broken teeth and a heart murmour, Saroo grows up into a healthy and amiable adult, a “proud Tassie”.
+From the impoverished child with broken teeth and a heart murmour, Saroo grows into a healthy and amiable adult, a “proud Tassie”.
 Yet he never forgets India or fully moves on.
-Nobody can find his original home until a new technology – Google Earth -leads him to months of searching, and reunites him with his past.
+Nobody can find his original home until a new technology – Google Earth -leads him to months of searching, eventually reuniting him with his past.

 My thoughts (updated after seeing the movie)*